The Hot Zone (American TV series)

-The Hot Zone is an American anthology drama television series, based on the 1994 non-fiction book of the same name by Richard Preston and airing on National Geographic.
+The Hot Zone is an American medical drama television series, based on the 1994 non-fiction book of the same name by Richard Preston and airing on National Geographic.

-The first season, consisting of six episodes, aired from May 27 to May 29, 2019, and was intended as a miniseries.
-Largely set in 1989, it follows U.S. Army scientist Nancy Jaax who is confronted the possibility of a potentially deadly outbreak of Ebola.
-Jaax, a veterinary pathologist, first identifies the ebolavirus after it appears in monkeys in a Primate Quarantine Facility in the suburbs of Washington, D.C.
+The first season, consisting of six episodes, aired from May 27 to 29, 2019, and was intended as a miniseries.
+Largely set in 1989, it follows U.S. Army scientist Nancy Jaax who is confronted with the possibility of a potentially deadly outbreak of Ebola.
+Jaax, a veterinary pathologist, first identifies the ebolavirus after it appears in monkeys in a Primate Quarantine Facility in Reston, Virginia a suburb of Washington, D.C.
 The season was positively reviewed, and renewed for a second season.

-The second season, titled The Hot Zone: Anthrax, focuses on the 2001 anthrax attacks, just weeks after September 11.
-The season, also consisting of six episodes, aired from November 28 to November 30, 2021.
+The second season, titled The Hot Zone: Anthrax, focuses on the 2001 anthrax attacks, a week after September 11.
+The season, also consisting of six episodes, aired from November 28 to 30, 2021.